 - honest and trustworthy, since you will have access to people’s homes and businesses

 - security conscious

 - able to follow technical instructions and work from diagrams

 - able to work both on your own and as part of a team

 - good practical and technical skills

 - an interest in electronics

 - good communication skills to explain to customers how systems work.

 - Training is usually on the job with an employer.

-- As a trainee you might attend a day release course to gain Scottish Vocational Qualifications (SVQs) in electronic and electrical subjects at Levels 1 and 2.
-You could also do the SVQ in Providing Electronic Fire and Security Systems at Level 3 at SCQF Level 6.
+- As a trainee you might attend a day release course to gain Scottish Vocational Qualifications (SVQs) in electronic and electrical subjects at SCQF Levels 4 and 5.
+You could also do the SVQ in Providing Electronic Fire and Security Systems at SCQF Level 6.